ilia24/BM-intro-to-sql/readme.md

 Find the recipe that takes the most time to prepare.
+  SELECT * FROM recipes ORDER BY minutes_required DESC LIMIT 1;

 Find all the robots whose name starts with the letter M.